 Massage therapy rarely causes problems when performed by a trained professional.
 However, some types of massage may not be appropriate for people with certain health conditions.
 For example, deep-tissue massage could cause bleeding in people who have bleeding disorders or those who are taking anticoagulant medications (blood thinners).

 Meditation is generally considered to be safe for healthy people.
 However, people with health conditions should talk with their health care providers before starting any type of meditation and make their meditation instructor aware of their condition.

-Relaxation techniques are considered safe for healthy people.
-However, people with health problems should discuss the use of these techniques with their health care providers.
+Relaxation techniques are considered safe for healthy people, although users occasionally report unpleasant experiences such as increased anxiety.
+People with health problems should discuss the use of relaxation techniques with their health care providers.
 It’s particularly important for people with heart disease to consult their health care providers before using progressive muscle relaxation.

-Side effects from spinal manipulation can include temporary headaches, tiredness, or discomfort in the parts of the body that were treated.
+Side effects from spinal manipulation include temporary discomfort in the area that was treated, headache, and tiredness.
 There have been rare reports of serious complications such as stroke, although it’s not clear whether spinal manipulation actually caused the complications.

-Tai chi is considered to be a relatively safe practice and one that’s well suited to older adults because of its low intensity.
+Tai chi and qi gong are considered to be a relatively safe practices and well suited to older adults because of their low intensity.

 Yoga is generally safe for healthy people when practiced appropriately under the guidance of a well-trained instructor.
 However, people who have certain medical conditions, such as high blood pressure, glaucoma, or sciatica, need to modify or avoid some yoga poses.